Billshark Review: Is It the Best Bill Negotiation Service?

 What is Billshark?

-Billshark offers a few different services that we’ll cover in this article, including bill negotiation, cancellation of unwanted subscriptions, and help finding lower insurance rates.
+Billshark offers a few different services that we’ll cover in this article, including bill negotiation, cancellation of unwanted monthly subscriptions, and help finding lower insurance rates.
 All of Billshark’s services revolve around helping consumers save money each month.

 Billshark claims to have an impressive 90% success rate at saving money for customers, with millions of dollars in savings already accumulated.